Government blocks YouTube videos, tweets sharing BBC documentary on PM Modi

 New Delhi, January 21

-As per informed sources, the Ministry of Information and Broadcasting issued directions for blocking of multiple YouTube videos which published the first episode of the documentary.
+Multiple YouTube videos sharing the first episode of the BBC documentary “India: The Modi Question” have been blocked as per the directions issued by the Ministry of Information and Broadcasting, sources said on Saturday.

-Orders were also issued to Twitter for blocking of over 50 tweets containing the links of the YouTube videos concerned.
+Along with YouTube videos, the Centre has also directed Twitter to block over 50 tweets containing links to the concerned YouTube videos.

-The directions were reportedly issued by Secretary, Information and Broadcasting, on Friday using the emergency powers under the IT Rules, 2021.
-Both YouTube and Twitter have complied with the directions,sources said.
+Both YouTube and Twitter complied with the government after directions were reportedly issued by Secretary, Information and Broadcasting on Friday using the emergency powers under the IT Rules, 2021.

+UK's National broadcaster British Broadcasting Corporation (BBC) aired a two-part series attacking PM Modi's tenure as Gujarat Chief Minister during the Gujarat riots of 2002.
+The documentary sparked outrage and was removed from select platforms.

+On Thursday, India denounced the controversial BBC documentary series on Prime Minister Narendra Modi and described it as a "propaganda piece" that is designed to push a discredited narrative.

-The documentary was accordingly found to be undermining sovereignty and integrity of India, and having the potential to adversely impact India’s friendly relations with foreign States as also public order within the country, sources said.
+The sources added that the documentary was accordingly found to be undermining sovereignty and integrity of India, and having the potential to adversely impact India's friendly relations with foreign states.

-Meanwhile, a total of 302 signatories, including retired judges, bureaucrats and armed forces veterans, have co-signed a statement rebutting the BBC documentary on PM Narendra Modi.

 Tribune Shorts